mvdwetering/yamaha_ynca/README.md

 <details>
 <summary>Code for the grid with buttons for remote control commands.</summary>

-On a dashboard add a "manual" card.
+On a dashboard, add a "manual" card.
 Paste the code below and search and replace the `entity_id` with your own.

 ```yaml
 type: vertical-stack